-Prior to the first term of enrollment, the university requires all new, full-time undergraduate students - residents and commuters alike - to submit proof of a complete physical exam within the past year, including documented proof of two doses of the MMR vaccine, three doses of tetanus-diphtheria vaccine (and a booster dose of tetanus-diphtheria-pertussis vaccine if a tetanus-diphtheria toxoid or tetanus-diphtheria-pertussis vaccine has not been administered within the past 10 years), three doses of hepatitis B vaccine, and completion of the chicken pox vaccine series or proof of physician-diagnosed disease.
-A negative tuberculosis test or chest X-ray within the last year is required for entering students who are from highly endemic countries and have been residents of the United States for less than five years.
+Prior to the first term of enrollment, the university requires all new, full-time undergraduate students - residents and commuters alike - to submit proof of a complete physical exam within the past year, including documented proof of two doses of the MMR vaccine, a tetanus-diphtheria booster within the past 10 years, three doses of the hepatitis B vaccine, and completion of the chicken pox vaccine series or proof of physician-diagnosed disease.
+A negative tuberculosis test or chest x-ray within the last year is required for entering students who are from highly endemic countries and have been residents in the United States for less than five years.
 A list of countries where tuberculosis is highly endemic is available upon request form Health Services.
-In addition, any student who is under the age of 18 upon enrollment must submit proof of the polio vaccine series.
+Pursuant to Florida law, resident students must also show proof of meningococcal meningitis immunization or a waiver may be signed in lieu of immunization.
+These forms may be obtained by contacting the university at 305-892-7000.

-The hepatitis A and meningococcal meningitis vaccinations are strongly recommended, but not required.
+The hepatitis A vaccine is strongly recommended, but not required.